Your browser is out of date

 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

 Medtronic leads have application where implantable atrial and/or ventricular, single or dual chamber pacing systems are indicated.
 Leads are intended for pacing and sensing in the right atrium and/or ventricle.
 MRI SureScan™ leads (which include specified lengths of Models 5076, 4076, 4074, 4574, 5086 MRI and 3830; consult individual lead model technical manuals for more detail) are indicated for use as a system consisting of an indicated Medtronic MRI SureScan device, implanted with SureScan leads.
 A complete system is required for use in the MRI environment.

 Model 3830 is intended for pacing and sensing in the atrium or right ventricle.
-It is also intended for pacing and sensing at the bundle of His as an alternate to right ventricular pacing in a single or dual chamber pacing system, which include specified lengths; consult individual lead model technical manuals for more detail.
+It is also intended for pacing and sensing at the bundle of His and the left bundle branch area as an alternate to right ventricular pacing in a single- or dual-chamber pacing system, which include specified lengths; consult individual lead model technical manuals for more detail.